-1. Locate the Codewind view in Eclipse and click the cloud icon to launch the new connection wizard:
+1. Locate the Codewind Explorer view in Eclipse and click the cloud icon to start the new connection wizard:

 The IDE validates the connection and adds it to the Codewind panel: